-- 171. In addition to the enhanced CDD measures required by Regulation 5 for high risk relationships, financial services businesses must, pursuant to Regulation 15(a), have appropriate and effective policies, procedures and controls in place to give special attention to business relationships and transactions with persons (including legal persons and other financial institutions) from or in countries or territories that do not or insufficiently apply the FATF Recommendations and from other countries or territories closely associated with illegal drug production/processing or trafficking, terrorism, terrorist financing and other organised crime. - 172.
-Financial services businesses must: - ensure they are aware of concerns about weaknesses in the AML/CFT systems of other countries or territories; - identify transactions which (in the context of business relationships and occasional transactions) have no apparent economic or visible lawful purpose and examine the background and purpose of such transactions; and - record in writing the findings of such examinations in order to assist the Commission, the FIS and other domestic competent authorities. - 173.
-When determining which countries or territories these policies, procedures and controls should apply to, a financial services business must consider: - Business from Sensitive Sources Notices issued from time to time by the
+- 172. In addition to the enhanced CDD measures required by Regulation 5 for high risk relationships, financial services businesses must give special attention to business relationships and transactions with persons (including legal persons and other financial institutions) from or in countries or territories that do not or insufficiently apply the FATF Recommendations and from other countries or territories closely associated with illegal drug production/processing or trafficking, corruption, terrorism, terrorist financing and other organised crime. - 173.
+Financial services businesses must: - ensure they are aware of concerns about weaknesses in the AML/CFT systems of other countries or territories; - identify transactions which (in the context of business relationships and occasional transactions) have no apparent economic or visible lawful purpose and examine the background and purpose of such transactions; and - record in writing the findings of such examinations in order to assist the Commission, the FIS and other domestic competent authorities. - 174.
+When determining which countries or territories these policies, procedures and controls should apply to, a financial services business must consider: - Business from Sensitive Sources Notices and Instructions issued from time to time by the Commission; - findings of reports issued by the FATF, FATF-style regional bodies, FATF associate members such as Moneyval and Asia Pacific Group, the Offshore Group of Banking Supervisors, Transparency International, the International